 - You will quickly be able to test for various chemicals using different strips.

 - They are super cheap.
 A pack of 50 will cost around $10.

 - They quickly spoil, so an entire pack can become useless if left in a damp area or sunlight.

 - They have an expiry date, so they don’t last as long as dropper test kits.

-- Although they are more accurate than dropper testing kits in general, testing strips are not as ideal for particular chemical readings like calcium hardness.
+- Testing strips are not as ideal for particular chemical readings like calcium hardness.

 Liquid Drop Kits